Covid-19 coronavirus: PM Jacinda Ardern and Ashley Bloomfield on Covid-19 latest

 A fifth person in New Zealand has died from Covid-19, the third from a cluster at the Rosewood resthome in Linwood, Christchurch.

+The man, in his 80s, had been moved from Rosewood to nearby Burwood Hospital.

-The announcement was made by Director-General of Health Ashley Bloomfield during his daily update on the number of cases in New Zealand.
+Details were given by Director-General of Health Ashley Bloomfield during today's Covid-19 update.
 Bloomfield gave the briefing alongside Prime Minister Jacinda Ardern.

+The other Rosewood patients to die were a 90-year-old woman and a man in his 70s.
+Fears remained for other dementia patients at the home.

+Canterbury DHB is investigating how Covid-19 got into the rest home.
+A Burwood worker has also tested positive.

+Referring to the Burwood worker, Bloomfield warned that personal protective equipment (PPE) is "not a failsafe".

-There are 19 new cases of Covid-19 in New Zealand, 15 confirmed and four probable.
+On day 19 of lockdown, there are 19 new cases of Covid-19 in New Zealand, 15 confirmed and four probable.
 So far, 546 people have recovered.
 That's up 75 on yesterday.

 1349 is the new total number of cases.
-One is a staff member at Burwood Hospital, where sick patients from nearby Rosewood have been taken.

-Canterbury DHB is investigating how Covid-19 got into the rest home.
-The first two patients who died were a 90-year-old woman and a man in his 70s.
-Fears remained for other dementia patients from the home.

-Referring to the case involving the Burwood worker, Bloomfield said staff would be tested and warned that personal protective equipment (PPE) is "not a failsafe".
+There are 15 people in hospital, with four in intensive care.
+One is in a critical condition in Dunedin.

 There are now 15 clusters in New Zealand.
 One of the new ones is in another resthome, in Auckland, with staff and residents affeceted.

-Bloomfield will be doing a Facebook Live session this afternoon, where he will answer more questions.

-Prime Minister Jacinda Ardern said despite the lockdown, she hoped New Zealanders were enjoying their Easter break.
+Prime Minister Jacinda Ardern said hoped New Zealanders were enjoying their Easter break, despite the lockdown.

 But the last couple of days should serve as a reminder why the Government implemented the lockdown.